ManyTinyThings/ManyTinyThingsWeb/chapters/energy.markdown

 			}
 			state.hadHighSpeed = hasHighSpeedNow;

-			return (state.throwCount >= 3);
+			return (state.throwCount >= 1);
 	});
     endStep();
 </script>

-When you release the ball it starts to lose energy because of the friction in the table and air, which looks like a little hill in the plot.
+When you release the ball it starts to lose energy because of the friction in the table and air, which looks like a slope in the plot.
 </div>
 <div class="twoColumn">
 <script>